Reviews You Can Rely On

 Testers felt the Exerpeutic Folding Upright had a relatively good exercise quality, albeit with a somewhat limited resistance range that we feel makes it best suited for light to moderate-intensity workouts.
 It earned a below-average score that is on par with the Marcy Recumbent ME-709.
 Those seeking a hardcore workout will be better off looking elsewhere.
 At the same time, those interested in a convenient folding option for casual to moderately hard exercise may find this to be the perfect option for them.
 While it was far from the best in this metric, this bike will likely be more than adequate as a home exercise bike for many users.

 Exerpeutic calls this model the Folding Upright, but it is really more of a semi-recumbent style than a true upright bike.
 A semi-recumbent has the seat set back a little, with the pedals low and in front of the rider.
 This position is relatively comfortable and easy to get along with, but it does not replicate the feeling of riding a regular bike the way a real upright model does.
 This bike does not have a backrest, so the user has to stabilize their upper body either with their muscles or with their hands on the handles surrounding the console.
-There are eight levels of magnetic resistance with a range from very easy to moderately difficult.
-We found this resistance range to be adequate for easy to moderate difficulty workouts, but those with strong legs and a high level of fitness may be left wanting a few harder resistance levels.
-Similar to the other eight resistance level models we tested, this bike did not provide the resistance needed for a high-intensity interval workout during testing.
-Beyond that extreme test, however, we found the magnetic resistance to be quiet, smooth, and consistent with noticeable changes in difficulty between levels.
+Eight magnetic resistance levels range from very easy to moderately difficult.
+We found this resistance range adequate for easy to moderate-difficulty workouts, but those with strong legs and a high fitness level may be left wanting a few harder resistance levels.
+Similar to the other eight resistance-level models we tested, this bike did not provide the resistance needed for a high-intensity interval workout during testing.
+Beyond that extreme test, however, we found the magnetic resistance to be quiet, smooth, and consistent, with noticeable changes in difficulty between levels.

-Unlike some of the more expensive models, the Exerpeutic Folding is a relatively bare-bones model that doesn't offer much in the way of features.
+Unlike some of the more expensive models, the Exerpeutic Folding is a relatively bare-bones model that doesn't offer many features.
 It has a simple computer console that displays basic workout information one value at a time.
 Despite its simplicity, it does have a goal workout feature that lets the user set a goal for time, distance, or calories burned.
 This model also has heart rate sensors integrated into its handles so you can monitor your heart rate while exercising.

-exerpeutic folding magnetic upright bike with pulse budget exercise bike review - the wide cushioned seat should suit most riders.
+exerpeutic folding magnetic upright bike with pulse - the wide cushioned seat should suit most riders.

 The wide cushioned seat should suit most riders.